 When to pay out salary

 You pay out salary after the work has been delivered.
-So immediately after your employee has worked a certain period of time for you.
-This is usually a period of one month, but you can also pay on a weekly or 4-weekly basis.
+So immediately after your employee has worked a certain period for you.
+This is usually 1 month, but you can also pay on a weekly or 4-weekly basis.
 You agree on that term with your employee in writing, for instance in the employment contract.

 Paying out salary later